markothell/road_journal/_posts/2013-08-11-toSuperior.md

 I was up and back on the road first thing the next morning.
 All the fields were foggy, the roads empty, and looking into the distance it was like I was above the clouds.

-And after my little scare in the night, what just happened to cross my path soon after sunrise?
+And after my little scare in the night guess what crossed my path soon after sunrise.
 A black bear!
 He was a little guy, maybe two feet tall.
 We both stopped and looked at eachother.
 I reached for my camera and he dashed off.